FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 E.g. what should the measurer return when it detects that the offered load differs significantly from the intended load.

-It is RECOMMENDED implementations return an irregular goal result if they detect questionable (in comparability sense) trial results affecting their goal result.

 ### Trial Loss Ratio

 Trial loss ratio is equal to one minus the trial forwarding ratio.